-The scary Santa studies written by 2003 Ig Nobel Literature Prize winner (for publishing nearly 100 academic studies about things that annoy him) John Trinkaus have inspired, directly or indirectly, a new book of photographs called “Scared of Santa: Scenes of Terror in Toyland” by Denise Joyce and Nancy Watkins.
+The kids-are-scared-of-shopping-mall-Santas studies written by 2003 Ig Nobel Literature Prize winner (for publishing nearly 100 academic studies about things that annoy him) John Trinkaus have inspired, directly or indirectly, a new book of photographs called “Scared of Santa: Scenes of Terror in Toyland” by Denise Joyce and Nancy Watkins.

 Professor Trinkaus’s Santa research includes four studies published in previous years, and a new one that will be appearing soon.
 The past studies are: